-Maximum of 6 hours of graduate transfer credits with grade of 3.0 or higher may be accepted.
-Doctoral candidates complete doctoral course work within a 2-year period and have up to 8 years after admission to complete the degree requirements.
-Candidates will be required to enroll in 9 semester hours each semester and 6 hours during summer I and summer II sessions.
-Candidates must be available to participate in scheduled enhancement activities.
-The Doctoral Qualifying Exam is required.
-Individuals must be admitted into the EDD program in order to take any of the program courses.
+A maximum of 6 hours of relevant graduate transfer credits with a grade of 3.0 or higher may be accepted.
+Doctoral candidates must complete 54 hours of required doctoral course work and 6 hours of dissertation work in addition to successfully completing the doctoral dissertation.
+Candidates have a total of 8 years after initial admission to successfully complete the degree requirements.\ For timely progression, candidates will be required to enroll in 9 semester hours the fall and spring of the first two years of coursework, and in no more than 12 credit hours during the corresponding summer semesters.
+Candidates must be available to participate in required enhancement activities.
+The comprehensive examination is required.
+Candidates' learning experiences will be informed, as applicable, by the NCDPI, CAEP, NELP, CAS, and other relevant academic, quality, and professional standards.